 Applied and basic research at DNC can be divided into four basic areas of nuclear and radiation chemistry:

 Migration of Radionuclides and Toxic Substances in the Environment

 All research areas are supported by a number of national and international projects.
 An important part of the research activity is also sharing results with other experts in the form of publications in impacted journals or participation at international conferences, project meetings or workshops.

 DNC operates a complex of fully refurbished chemistry and radiochemistry laboratories, licensed for work with open sources of ionizing radiation and equipped with a full scale of radiometric instrumentation including alpha and high resolution gamma spectrometer, liquid scintilation spectrometer or radio-thin-layer chromatography imaging scanner.
 All this radiometric equipment is backed by useful analytical instruments ranging from high-performance liquid chromatography, gas chromatography, ion chromatography, thermogravimetric analyser, atomic absorption spectroscopy, inductively coupled plasma mass spectrometry, X-ray diffraction to UV-VIS spectrophotometers.
 In addition, special instruments like laser spectrometer for the TRLFS studies of actinides and lanthanides complexation/speciation, cabin roentgen irradiation system for irradiation studies or modular decontamination system for education and research activities in the field of decontamination.

 The nuclear chemists from the CTU have been active also in organising various seminars and conferences.
-The most important of these events is the series of the international Radiochemical Conferences held every four years in the Western Bohemian spa of Mariánské Lázně.
-Recently, this conference was selected by the Division for Nuclear Chemistry of the EuCheMS to supplement the established NRC series of conferences thus creating a regular bi-annual series of Pan-European nuclear chemistry conferences.
+One of the most important of these events is the series of the international Radiochemical Conferences held every four years in the spa of Mariánské Lázně.